zach010/PrimeOptimus/README.md

 ```
 When a process finishes and returns 1, it will leave a core idle.
 My goal is to make the other processes smart enough to realize a
-extra core is available and distribute some of their calculations
+extra core is available and distribute some of their processing load
-to the extra core.
-This would dramatically speed up the multiprocessing.
+to the freed up cores.
+I might be able to do it with Daemon child processes
+that can branch off.